-Days of Deutsch: Learning a Language through Labeling Posted by Transparent Language on Jan 28, 2015 in Language Learning
+Days of Deutsch: Learning a Language through Labeling Posted by Transparent Language on Jan 28, 2015 in Archived Posts

 They say that when you learn a new language you should label your day to day objects, stick a post-it on the fridge, on the oven, on your shelves.
 Then every time you’re in the kitchen you’ll start to memorise everything around you.
 My labelling obsession has gone into overdrive.
 Not satisfied with post-it notes all over my kitchen, I’ve started documenting and labeling the everyday occurrences I come across in Berlin.